 This process can take several years, so you need to be totally committed to your friend by being a constant source of support and accountability.
 When he slips up, be there to encourage him to persevere in recovery.
 Never give up on him no matter how many times he falls.
 Knowing you’re there to support him could be the encouragement he needs to persevere to make the victories outnumber the defeats!

 It’s been my experience that those who have also struggled with a pornography addiction often make the best allies.
 This allows both individuals to be sources of accountability for each other–a twofold benefit.

-Second, there is a greater sense of teamwork when two individuals who struggle with pornography addiction keep each other accountable.
+A greater sense of teamwork can come when two individuals who struggle with pornography addiction keep each other accountable.
 This can help strengthen their commitment to recovery by placing a greater emphasis on staying sober and on helping one’s friend stay sober.

 I also believe the best ally is someone of the same sex as the addicted person.
 Now I don’t mean to appear sexist here.
 It’s simply that people often find it easier to talk about issues pertaining to sexuality with individuals of the same sex.
 For example, it can be difficult for a person to talk about his/her use of pornography and masturbation with someone of the opposite sex.
 It’s just naturally easier to discuss these things with someone of the same sex.

 Share in the Victory